EU-ECDC/ECDC-Mathematical-Models/README.md

 ## Welcome to the ECDC Mathematical Modelling Team's GitHub repository!

-Here you will find a collection of mathematical models developed by our team for various purposes, including forecasting for several respiratory disease indicators, such as influenza-like-illness (ILI), acute respiratory infection (ARI), and indicators related to COVID-19.
+Here you will find a collection of mathematical models developed by our team for various purposes, including forecasting several respiratory disease indicators, such as influenza-like-illness (ILI), acute respiratory infection (ARI), and indicators related to COVID-19.

 ### Models submitted to [RespiCast](https://respicast.ecdc.europa.eu/)